Historical Resources

 Russian translation of Elements of Programming

-Dusty Decks - Paul McJones's resource on the history of programming languages and software engineering, with links to primary sources and documentation.
+Dusty Decks is Paul McJones's personal research site preserving historic software and documenting the history of programming languages and software engineering, including detailed accounts of…

 Russian Virtual Computer Museum

-Russian Virtual Computer Museum, a comprehensive online museum documenting the history of computing in Russia and the Soviet Union with extensive virtual exhibits.
+The Russian Virtual Computer Museum is an online archive documenting the history of computing in Russia and the Soviet Union, founded by Eduard Proydakov and Leonid Teplickii and maintained with…

 S-1 Supercomputer (1975-1988)